PolyhedralDev/TerraWiki/pages/Noise-Options.md

 #### `gain`
 `fractal.gain` controls the fractal gain.
 The gain sets the amplitude multiplier of each subsequent noise function.
-For example, the default gain of `0.5` would cause an input noise function to have noise added with half the frequency, then one quarter, then one eighth, etc.
+For example, the default gain of `0.5` would cause an input noise function to have noise added with half the amplitude, then one quarter, then one eighth, etc.

 Defualt: `0.5`